 During your residency, you will build lasting connections within our vast network of curators, gallerists, critics, artists, and scholars.
 We will organize weekly individual studio visits (see guest visitors)

 -In addition, you will be part of our programming.
 Each month RU programs Public events featuring exhibitions, discussions and screenings with new work and findings by our artists and curators-in-residence.
 These activities are held at our space or at partnering venues.

 The selection process ranges from an open call application and panel process to nominations or by invitation depending on the project, the type of residency and the partnering organization.

 -Applications are always reviewed by a panel of RU staff and affiliates.

 -Please sign up for our mailing list and friend us on Facebook to stay up to date on upcoming opportunities including RU’s.

 There are currently two main methods of applying for an RU Residency:

-– International Artists: Can directly inquire about availability and further details.
+– International and US based Artists: Can directly inquire about availability and further details.

 You can also sign up to our mailing list to stay informed of future open calls.